Pristimantis ridens: Taxonomy

+The species was moved to Prismantis in 2007 by S. Blair Hedges, Matthew P. Heinicke and William E. Duellman, and the following year the three resurrected the name Hypodictyon as a subgenus within Prismantis.

 Description

 Pristimantis ridens are small frogs, with males growing to 19 mm and females to 25 mm in snout–vent length.
 The dorsal skin is smooth and pale brown or yellow in colour, with some pink undertones.
 There is often a slightly darker W-shaped patch just behind the head.
 Individuals may have a single or two, parallel dorsolateral stripes.
 The thighs are barred.
 The ventral colouration is yellow with some dark specks.

 Pristimantis ridens can be very similar to Pristimantis cruentus.

-Habitat and conservation
+Distribution and habitat

+P. ridens is found in Nicaragua, Costa Rica, Panama and on the western slopes of the Cordillera Occidental of Colombia.
 The species' natural habitats are humid lowland and montane forests to about 1600 m above sea level.
 It also occurs disturbed habitats such as degraded secondary vegetation, plantations, rural gardens, and urban areas.